erikvargas1/CCNA-Notes/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/2b2cfb1a-300e-44fe-a476-2e4a265b65c6" />

-Within each organization, an **IGP** is used to exchange routing information.
-However, to exchange routing information between AS’s, an **EGP** is used.

 The basic purpose of IGPs and EGPs is the same, to share information about routes to destinations.
 However they function differently.

-Note 💡:
-> There is only one type of **EGP algorithm = Path Vector.** And there is only **one EGP** that is used in modern networks That is **(BGP) Border Gateway Protocol.**

-I’ll repeat, when I say ‘algorithm’ I mean the processes each protocol uses to share route information and choose the best route to each destination.

-All routing protocols have the same goal.
+When I say ‘algorithm’ I mean the processes each protocol uses to share route information and choose the best route to each destination. **All routing protocols have the same goal.
 To share route information and select the best route to each destination.
-However, the algorithm used to do so is different for each routing protocol.
+However, the algorithm used to do so is different for each routing protocol.**

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/510442be-796b-43db-a5f5-e01f00fecfb8" />